webhintio/hint/packages/hint-x-content-type-options/README.md

 using the `X-Content-Type-Options: nosniff` HTTP response header.

-Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that it’s a script and it wasn’t served with one of the [JavaScript media type][javascript media types], the script will be blocked.
+Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script and the browser detects that it’s a script and it wasn’t served with one of the [JavaScript media types][javascript media types], the script will be blocked.

-Note: [Modern browsers only respect the header for scripts and stylesheets][fetch spec blocking], and sending the header for other resources (such as images) when they are served with the wrong media type may [create problems in older browsers][fetch spec issue].
+Note: [Modern browsers only respect the header for scripts and stylesheets][fetch spec blocking] and sending the header for other resources (such as images) when they are served with the wrong media type may [create problems in older browsers][fetch spec issue].